 The very name Morocco conjures up an enduring fascination – geographically close to Europe but culturally, a world apart.
 Despite the many years of French and Spanish colonial rule, a sense of the past is always present.

-- 9 Days - Casablanca to Marrakech
+- 9 Nights - Casablanca to Marrakech

 - Fly Tour from £1,499